English Indian Masala Rice (1 Cup)

 Physical Activity

-Engage in light physical activity, such as a short walk, after your meal to help utilize the glucose in your bloodstream.
+Engage in light physical activity, like a brisk walk, after eating your meal to help lower blood sugar spikes.

 Find Glucose response for your favourite foods